Asad ibn al-Furat

-Asad Ibn Al-Furat (أسد بن الفرات; c.759 – c.828) was a Muslim jurist and theologian in Ifriqiya, who played an important role in the Arab conquest of Sicily.
+Asad Ibn Al-Furat (أسد بن الفرات; ca. 142/759 – ca. 213/828) was a Muslim jurist and theologian in Ifriqiya, who played an important role in the Arab conquest of Sicily.

 Biography

-His family belonged to an Arab family of the Banu Tamim tribe, originally from Harran in Upper Mesopotamia, emigrated with him to Ifriqiya.
-Asad studied in Medina with Malik ibn Anas, the founder of the Malikite school, and in Kufa with a disciple of Abu Hanifa, the founder of the Hanafite tradition.
-He collected his views on religious law in the Asadiyya, which had great influence in Ifriqiya.
+His family belonged to the Banu Tamim tribe, and emigrated from Harran in Upper Mesopotamia to Ifriqiya.
+Asad studied first in Tunis and then travelled to Medina where he is said to have studied with Malik ibn Anas, the founder of the Malikite school.
+According to sources, he then travelled to Kufa and studied with a disciple of Abu Hanifa, the founder of the Hanafite tradition.
+On his way back to Ifriqiya he visited Egypt, where he is said to have compiled the legal work called al-Asadiyya, which had great influence in Ifriqiya.

 After his return to Ifriqiya he became a judge in Kairouan, where he soon came into conflict with the Emir Ziyadat Allah I (817-838) after criticising his luxurious and impious lifestyle.
-In order to get rid of this unwelcome critic, Ziyadat appointed Asad the leader of an expedition to Byzantine Sicily.
-In 827 Asad landed with a force of Arabs in Sicily and following a defeat of Byzantine troops proceeded to besiege Syracuse.
-However, the city could not be taken and Asad soon died of plague.
+In 210/826 Ziyadat Allah appointed Asad to lead a campaign to Byzantine Sicily.
+In 212/827 Asad landed with a force of Arabs in Sicily and following a defeat of Byzantine troops proceeded to besiege Syracuse.
+However, the city could not be taken and Asad died of plague during the siege.

-Asad was prominent in establishing the Malikite Madh'hab in Ifriqiya.
+Asad's legal orientation tends to be seen as Hanafi but he studied under teachers from the Malikite Madh'hab and often referred to Maliki teaching in his own work.

-As a Hanafi, Asad played a major role in resolving conflicts between the Maliki in Kairouan.
-He was able to strengthen Hanafi legal theory as the basis of Fiqh in the Ifriqiya of the Aghlabids.
-Although the Maliki rite was born in Medina, Asad Ibn al-Furat and Sahnun Ibn Sa'id, founder of the Ifriqiya Maliki school, were able to reformulate it in Kairouan and later Sicily.
+After Asad Ibn al-Furat's death Malikism became the most popular legal school in Ifriqiya.